Read here the top 5 recruiter competencies that will make you the ideal candidate.

 Do you have an upcoming interview that you need to prepare for?

 Preparation for an interview is important.
 Candidates who prepare 10 hours or more for an interview are more successful than those who put in as little as 4 hours of interview preparation.

-This sounds obvious, but you may be thinking where do I even begin?
+You may be thinking, where do I even begin?
 How can I prepare properly for my job interview?

-In this post, we are going to look at the top 5 competencies that recruiters are looking for in candidates.
+In this post, we will look at the top 5 competencies that recruiters are looking for in candidates.

 Let’s take a look.

 Communicating effectively is an appreciated skill in many roles, especially if your role is customer-facing.